Wind speed inference from environmental flow-structure interactions: Discussion and Conclusions

-This technique has potential to provide a flow-physics based method of using ubiquitous objects in characterizing flow conditions without the need for direct instrumentation of the flow.
-The present work focused on trees as natural, visual anemometers, but this idea could also be extended to other objects that are prevalent in important environmental flows, such as flags in the built environment \citep{Cardona2019SeeingNetwork} and seagrass in ocean currents \citep{Zeller2014ImprovedExperiments}.
+Future work will seek to combine the present flow physics-based approach with data-driven approaches to approximate structural parameters necessary to provide the calibration reference solely from visual measurements of the structures in the flow.
+Moreover, while the present work focused on trees as natural, visual anemometers, the concept can also be extended to other objects that are prevalent in important environmental flows, such as flags in the built environment \citep{Cardona2019SeeingNetwork} and seagrass in ocean currents \citep{Zeller2014ImprovedExperiments}.

 \begin{Backmatter}